Liams-theCreator/Born2beRoot/README.md

 reject_username -> The password can not contain the username inside itself. enforce_for_root -> We will implement this password policy to root.

-this rule will be on seperate line (not gonna be applied on root user) : difok=7 -> The password it have to containt at least seven diferent characters from the last password ussed.
+This rule will be on seperate line (not gonna be applied on root user) : difok=7 -> The new password must have at least 7 different characters from the old password
 ```

 ---